Pauan/rust-signals/README.md

 This isn't a problem in practice, because a `Signal` is supposed to represent a *single value that changes over time*.

-`RwLock` does not give you access to past values (only the current value), and the same is true with `Mutable` and `Signal`.
+As an analogy, `RwLock` does not give you access to past values (only the current value), and the same is true with `Mutable` and `Signal`.

 So whenever you are using `Signal`, you must ***not*** rely upon it being updated for every change.
 However, you ***can*** rely upon it always containing the most recent value.

-If you really do need every single intermediate value (not just the most recent), then using a [`Stream`](https://docs.rs/futures/0.2.*/futures/trait.Stream.html) would be the correct choice.
+If you really *do* need every single intermediate value (not just the most recent), then using a [`Stream`](https://docs.rs/futures/0.2.*/futures/trait.Stream.html) would be a great choice.
-In that case you will pay a performance penalty, because it has to hold the values in a queue.
+In that case you will pay a small performance penalty, because it has to hold the values in a queue.

 ----